yaronn/wopr/misc/more.md

 (note the backslashs in the query - required in most shells)

-Tip: disable curl buffering and allow it to follow redirect by always using the -LN flag

 **Pages**

 When viewing a report with the local viewer you can advance slides with the Return or Space keys.